HoHieuLuc/js-easy-exercises/super-easy.md

 - C: `{ constructor: ...}` `{}`
 - D: `{ constructor: ...}` `undefined`

+_Answer_and_Explain: D. works as expected.
+Arrow functions do not have a prototype property.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>